sonic-net/SONiC/doc/sfp-refactor/sfp-refactor.md

 class RegGroupField(XcvrField):
 """
 Attributes:
-    fields: 1 or more Regfield-derived fields
+    fields: 1 or more Regfield-derived fields or RegGroupFields
     offset: offset of first member field
-    size: sums of size of all member fields
+    size: minimum size that encapsulates all member fields starting from the offset
 """
     ...